2 Customizing girafe animations

 It will contain other elements depending on the options used.
 If a zoom has been configured, the zoom options will be added to it.
 If a selection is configured and the graph is in a shiny application, the selection options will be added to it, i.e. selection and anti-selection.

-Toolbar position cann be defined with function opts_toolbar() and argument position.
+Toolbar position can be defined with function opts_toolbar() and argument position.
+Valid values are 'topright' (default), 'top', 'bottom', 'topleft', 'bottomleft' and 'bottomright'.

 girafe(